 If you agree to take part in this study, you will be asked to sign the Consent Form attached to this document.
 You will be given a copy of the Information Sheet and the Consent Form to keep.

 What is the purpose of this study?

-This study is to find out how much exercise or mindfulness is needed to help improve physical and psychological well-being in people who have had or are having treatment for cancer.
+This study is to find out whether exercise or mindfulness can help improve physical and emotional well-being in people who have had or are having treatment for cancer.

 This study is being conducted by the St Georges Cancer Care Centre Mindfulness and Exercise Research Team.

 Who can take part in this study?

 All patients attending St Georges Cancer Care Centre are invited to participate.
 Group sizes will be between 6-10 people.
 Your doctor will confirm whether you are able to participate.
+Patients with metastatic cancer will not be able to participate in this study.

 What will I be asked to do?